-Orchis Italica: one of the most surprising of the plant world!
+Orchis Italica, known as the naked man orchid, is one of the most surprising of the plant world!
 The Orchis Italica is a rare orchid from the Mediterranean with a quite surprising shape.
 Indeed, we can distinguish small bare snowmen's hence its English name "Naked Man Orchid".

 Orchis Italica is a Mediterranean orchid, 20 to 40 cm high, recognizable by its dense inflorescence composed of a large number of flowers with a delicately cut into strips.
 The petals and sepals are combined in a long acuminate helmet, concolorous with the lip of shade usually pink (sometimes pale pink, rarely purple).